lukeheeringa/language_classification/README.md

 #### Application

-The streamlit application included in the repository will be launched in the near future.
+The streamlit application included in the repository will be launched in a future revision.

 #### Audio Data Sources